 Child Safeguarding Statement

-Child Safeguarding Statement of the Order of Carmelites (O.Carm.)
+Child Safeguarding Statement of the Irish Province of Carmelites

-This statement has been prepared to comply with the requirements of the Children First Act 2015 and is supported by Safeguarding Children Policy and Standards for the Catholic Church in Ireland 2016 and Children First National Guidance for the Protection and Welfare of Children 2017.
+This statement has been prepared to comply with the requirements of the Children First Act 2015 and is derived from Safeguarding Children Policy and Standards for the Catholic Church in Ireland 2016.
+The policy of the Catholic church in Ireland is based on standards of practice which contain indicators that assist in reaching these standards.
+These indicators can be used in assessing and managing risk.

 As a constituent member of the Catholic Church in Ireland, we recognise and uphold the dignity and rights of all children, are committed to ensuring their safety and well-being and will work in partnership with parents/ guardians to do this.
 We recognise each child as a gift from God, and we value and encourage the participation of children in all activities that enhance their spiritual, physical, emotional, intellectual and social development.

-All Church personnel (including clergy, ordained and non ordained, staff and volunteers) have a responsibility to safeguard children and young people through promoting their welfare, health and development in a safe and caring environment that supports their best interests and prevents abuse.
+All Church personnel (including clergy, religious, staff and volunteers) have a responsibility to safeguard children through promoting their welfare, health and development in a safe and caring environment that supports their best interests and prevents abuse.

-The Order of Carmelites (O.Carm.) as a constituent member of the Catholic Church in Ireland exists to promote the teachings of the Catholic Church.
+The Irish Province of Carmelites (O.Carm.) as a constituent member of the Catholic Church in Ireland exists to promote the teachings of the Catholic Church.
 This includes the following ministry with children and young people:

 - Attendance by children and young people at Church services and in the preparation for Church services;